Shell1010/AQW-md/Class Usage Guides/Shadow Stalker of Time.md

 			- 2 Stack = 0.7
 			- 3 Stack = 1.0
 			- 4 Stack and above = 1.5
+		- The first chaos rift is used to start the damage recording over the most recent 10 seconds.
 	- If Temporal Eclipse (5) is active, you gain Grant focus and Grant sight
 		- Lowers their dodge by 3% per stack, stacks to 5
 		- Increases your dodge by 3% per stack, stacks to 5